Get set up

 Once the retailer has contacted the customer directly and is satisfied with the details, they will approve the connection.

-The retailer will advise MainPower they have approved the new power connection and will submit a service request to the Livening Agent to have the power connected.
+At the same time, the retailer will advise MainPower they have approved the new power connection and retailer will also submit a service request to the Livening Agent to have the power connected.
 The Livening Agent is the organisation who will carry out the actual process of turning the power on to the property.

 Livening Agent turns the power on to the new connection